Trung28899/NodeJS-ExpressJS/README.txt

     2. Middleware:
-        - Middleware means that an incoming request is automatically handled through a bunch of function by ExpressJS
+        - Middleware means that an incoming request is automatically funneled through a bunch of function by ExpressJS

+        > this allow you can put code in multiple pieces when it comes to handling requests

         - Using Middleware, you can handle request in different pieces of code and don't have to put all the hanling in same function.